dotnet/winforms/Documentation/developer-guide.md

 ## Machine Setup

 Follow the [Building CoreFX on Windows][corefx-windows-instructions] instructions.
+However, we recommend Visual Studio 2019 Preview 1.

 Windows Forms requires the following workloads and components be selected when installing Visual Studio: